OpenDSA/OpenDSA/RST/en/Files/BuffPool.rst

 system provides the appearance of larger main memory without modifying the program.

-.. inlineav:: buffpoolCON ss
-   :output: show

-|

-.. inlineav:: buffpooldgmCON dgm
-   :output: show
+..
+The following AV and exercise need to be fixed, so that this can be
+.. added back in.

-Here is a visualization to let you experiment with the various buffer pool replacement strategies.
+..
+Here is a visualization to let you experiment with the various buffer
+.. pool replacement strategies.

-.. avembed:: AV/Files/BufferPoolAV.html ss
+.. .. avembed:: AV/Files/BufferPoolAV.html ss

+..
 Here is an exercise to help you practice.

-.. avembed:: AV/Files/bufferpoolPRO.html pe
+.. .. avembed:: AV/Files/bufferpoolPRO.html pe

 Implementing Buffer Pools